 Fees, interest, and amortization payments are deferred for 6-12 months.

 |The interest rate is 3.75% for businesses and 2.75% for non-profits.
 Term length can vary, usually between 15-30 years.|

 |Forgiveness Terms||To be eligible, funds must be spent on the following during the 8-week period after the loan origination to be forgiven:|

 Interest on mortgage obligations

 *At least 75% of the forgiven amount must be used on payroll.

 |Economic Injury Disaster Loans do not offer loan forgiveness for businesses that continue to operate. |

 Am I Eligible for PPP Loan Forgiveness if I’ve Made Layoffs?

-Paycheck Protection Plan loans can be forgiven in full if the funds are spent on payroll and the other essential expenses listed in the chart above during the 8-week period after the start of the loan.
+Paycheck Protection Program loans can be forgiven in full if the funds are spent on payroll and the other essential expenses listed in the chart above during the 8-week period after the start of the loan.